BiscuitDevelopment/SkyblockAddons/README.md

 # Skyblock Addons

-A Minecraft Forge mod with a few simple features to make your Hypixel skyblock experience better.
+A Minecraft Forge mod with many features to make your Hypixel skyblock experience better.
 Always looking for more features to add!